Inside the Program

-Launched with the 2011 Alpha team, the Junior Reporters program was created to fulfill Roger Ailes’ ongoing mission of investing in young talent.
-The program creates a-once-in-a-lifetime opportunity for aspiring broadcast journalists to hone their skills at the number one cable news network in the country.
-The Junior Reporters is a two-year training program that is made up of the best and brightest graduates from the FNCU Internship program and a vast pool of entry-level candidates from around the country who are just embarking on their careers in the multi-media news business.
-The program was designed to build a pipeline for the next generation of talented, hard-working broadcast journalists while enhancing Fox News’ newsgathering capabilities and increasing the volume of content produced, specifically for our online platforms.
+The Ailes Junior Reporters Program launched in 2011 and was created to fulfill Roger Ailes’ ongoing mission to invest in young talent.
+The program creates a once-in-a-lifetime opportunity for aspiring broadcast journalists at the #1 cable news network in the country.
+It is a two-year training program, made up of the best and brightest graduates from the Fox News College Associate Program and entry-level candidates from around the country who are embarking on their careers in the multi-media news industry.
+The program is designed to build a pipeline for the next generation of talented, hard-working broadcast journalists.

-The Junior Reporters are strategically located around the country, equipped as one-man-bands with state-of-the-art newsgathering gear.
-They have the ability to go live virtually anywhere, anytime, with portable P2 cameras, laptop editors, backpacks with live streaming capability, iPhones and satellite phones.
-They contribute a steady flow of content in the immediate term for Foxnews.com.
-Foxbusiness.com and Foxnewslatino.com, while evolving into experienced, multi-skilled journalists for future positions in the industry.
+The Junior Reporters are one-man-bands with state-of-the-art newsgathering equipment, strategically located around the country.
+They enhance Fox News’ newsgathering capabilities and have the ability to go live virtually anywhere, anytime, with portable P2 cameras, laptop editors, backpacks with live streaming capability, iPhones and satellite phones.
+They contribute a steady flow of content for Foxnews.com, Foxbusiness.com and Foxnewslatino.com as they evolve into experienced, multi-platform journalists.

-The program has multiple benefits for both the reporters and the Fox News brand.
-Having these boots on the ground strengthens our newsgathering footprint, giving us the ability to cover live breaking news in these regions as well as small business profiles, feature stories, political coverage and general assignment news reporting on a regular basis.
+The program has multiple benefits for the reporters and the Fox News brand.
+Having boots on the ground strengthens newsgathering and the ability to cover live breaking news in more regions.
+It also increases our news output with a variety of content including political news, small business profiles, feature stories, and general assignment reporting.

-For an aspiring reporter, the Fox News Junior Reporters program is a rare and exciting opportunity.
+For an aspiring reporter, the Fox News Ailes Junior Reporters Program is a rare and exciting opportunity.
 Where else can you start your career in journalism, learning from the best in the business while on the national news stage?

-At the program’s start, Junior Reporters visit Fox News’ NYC headquarters for an intensive week-long training and orientation session.
-The Junior Reporters meet with senior executives to learn the mission and editorial standards of network, receive hands-on technical training on the industry’s most cutting-edge equipment and get pointers on everything from their voices, to how to style themselves while in the field.
+At the program’s start, the Junior Reporters visit Fox News’ New York City headquarters for an intensive week-long training and orientation session.
+The Junior Reporters meet with senior executives to learn the mission and editorial standards of the network, receive hands-on technical training on the industry’s most cutting-edge equipment and get pointers on everything from their voices to how to style themselves in the field.
 At the conclusion of the NYC trip, Junior Reporters are dispatched to their locations with a solid foundation for success.